DataDog/documentation/content/en/tracing/faq/why-cant-i-see-my-correlated-logs-in-the-trace-id-panel.md

 For JSON logs, step 1 and 2 are done automatically.
 The tracer inject the trace and span id automatically in the logs and it is remapped automatically thanks to the [reserved attribute remappers][1].

-If this isn't working as expected, ensure the name of the Logs attribute that contains the trace id is `dd.trace_id` and verify it is properly set in [reserved attributes][2].
+If this isn't working as expected, ensure the name of the logs attribute that contains the trace id is `dd.trace_id` and verify it is properly set in [reserved attributes][2].

 [1]:
 [2]: https://app.datadoghq.com/logs/pipelines/remapping